You can create a cluster in GKS with a couple of clicks. Before you can do that you need a project.

 Flavor (machine type), which defines the amount of CPU and RAM for each worker node:

 Next.
-After we verified all settings, we click on
+After you verified all settings, click on

 Now the cluster is being created.
-To access the information, we return to the Cluster view of the project and click our Cluster’s name:
+To access the information, return to the cluster view of the project and click your cluster’s name:

-This will open a page with all cluster details:
+This opens a page with all cluster details:

 - What is a GKS cluster